paulscherrerinstitute/gitutils/docs/usage.rst

       optional arguments:
       -h, --help            show this help message and exit -t TITLE, --title TITLE
-                              (REQUIRED) The title of the merge request that is going to be created.
+                              The title of the merge request that is going to be created.
       -p PROJECT, --project PROJECT
                               Indicates the project to be forked.
 It can be of four different formats:
                               - "" : The user doesn't provide this argument, the project's group and name